jchristn/Less3/README.md

 ## New in This Version

-v1.4.0
+v1.5.0

+- Breaking change; signatures no longer being validated
+- Dependency updates
-- Minor refactor
+- Folder fixes
-- Fixes to enumeration including folder support
+- Owner information included in enumeration
-- Request signature authentication
+- Better alerts on startup about request requirements (virtual hosting vs path style URLs)

 ## Help and Feedback